Girlfriend: Daunte Wright was 'just gasping' after shooting

 “I grabbed whatever was in the car.
 I don’t remember if it was a sweater or a towel or something … and put it on his chest like you see in movies and TV shows,” Alayna Albrecht-Payton, who was Wright’s girlfriend, testified.
 “I didn’t know what to do.”

-Albrecht-Payton answered Wright’s cellphone as his mother tried frantically to reestablish contact that she had with him right before the shooting.
+Albrecht-Payton answered Wright’s cellphone as his mother tried frantically to reestablish contact after a call with him was cut off right before he was shot.
 Wright’s mother, Katie Bryant, testified tearfully on Wednesday that she first saw her son’s apparently lifeless body via that video call.

 “I pointed the camera on him,” Albrecht-Payton said.
 “And I’m so sorry I did that.”